Vyral/greg-mcdaniel/_drafts/5-things-you-can-do-if-your-home-isnt-selling.md

 {% include youtube.html %}

-There are fix potential fixes for a stagnant home sale.
+<center>There are fix potential fixes for a stagnant home sale.</center>

 If you’ve put your home on the market but haven’t had any luck selling it, **here are five tips that will help you reach your goal:**